intel/intel-xpu-backend-for-triton/docs/getting-started/architecture.rst

 The two presented classes form additional layout encodings.

-Blocked layout
+Blocked Layout
 ^^^^^^^^^^^^^^
 The blocked layout is a distributed layout where each subgroup (warp) owns a contiguous portion of the target tensor.
 This is typically the kind of data layout used to promote memory coalescing in LoadInst and StoreInst.
 It is characterized by three tuples – thread tile size, subgroup (warp) tile size, and block tile size – which specify the number of elements owned by each GPU thread, subgroup, and group respectively.
 The purpose of the blocked layout is to describe the register file mapping.
 The actual parameter set is the following:

-* **sizePerThread** – defines the thread tile size, e.g., a tuple {2, 2} would mean each thread owns a 2 by 2 square matrix of elements.
+* **sizePerThread** – defines the thread tile size, for example, a tuple {2, 2} would mean each thread owns a 2 by 2 square matrix of elements.
 * **threadsPerWarp** – defines the subgroup or warp tile size.
-Since a subgroup size has very limited options this would look like e.g. {8, 4} for SIMD32.
+Since a subgroup size has very limited options this would look like for example {8, 4} for SIMD32.
 The example would mean that each subgroup will process a set of 8 elements in 4 rows (and the assignment to the thread is determined by sizePerThread).
 * **warpsPerCTA** – defines how a tensor is split between the subgroups that build up a group.
 E.g., a {2, 1} would mean a “horizontal” tensor partitioning and {1, 2} – “vertical”.
-* **Order** – an array, fastest changing axis first
+* **Order** – an array, fastest changing axis first.
 * **CTA Layout** – containing CTAs (groups) per CGA (grid), CTASplitNum, and CTAOrder.

 Todo: example of non-contiguous access.
-Following are a couple of examples from Triton’s inline doc (numbers mean thread ID, positions mean elements in a tensor):
+Below you can find a couple of examples from Triton’s inline doc (numbers mean thread ID, positions mean elements in a tensor):
 Example 1, a row-major coalesced layout may partition a 16x16 tensor over 2 warps (i.e. 64 threads) as follows:

 .. code-block:: none